Interested in serving on the Global Advisory Board?

 Library Media Specialist

-Ms. Collins has worked as a Media Specialist/Librarian for 14 years.
-She recently returned to Massachusetts after seven years of working in the public schools of California followed by a six-month overseas work experience at a private school in Kathmandu, Nepal.
+Ms. Collins has worked as a Media Specialist/Librarian for 14 years in locales ranging from California to Kathmandu, Nepal.
+She is currently working as Librarian/Media Specialist at Sharon High School in Sharon, Massachusetts.
 She began her career as a reporter who covered business, arts and education-related issues.
-While interviewing the headmaster at a private school, she realized that she wanted to combine her love of research and writing with a career in education.
-At that point, she returned to school for a Masters in Library Science and further graduate studies in educational leadership.
-Ms. Collins has published her writing in various journals including “Library Media Connection,” “NEA Today,” education-related blogs and websites.
-Most recently, she served as a contributing author to a professional development book on digital literacy, scheduled for publication later this year by the International Society for Technology in Education.
-Among the many projects and committees she is involved with, she especially enjoys assisting students at Sharon High School as a Virtual High School Site Coordinator and a Global Competence Program Mentor.
-She is a Massachusetts Library System Executive Board Member, and also holds memberships in ISTE (International Society for Technology in Education), MSLMA (Mass.
-School Library Media Association) and MassCUE (Massachusetts Computer Using Educators).
+She holds a Masters in Library Science, a second Masters in Education and further graduate credentials in educational leadership.
+Ms. Collins has published her writing in journals including “Library Media Connection,” “NEA Today,” and various education-related blogs and websites.
+She is a 2012 Reynolds High School Journalism Institute Fellow and contributing author to a teacher resource manual connected to the recently published E-Book, “Searchlights and Sunglasses: Journalism in the Digital Age.”
+She is also a contributing author to the ISTE (International Society for Technology in Education) book, “Teaching Literacy in the Digital Age,” scheduled for publication this March.
+Among the many projects and committees she is involved with, she enjoys assisting students at Sharon High School as Chinese Exchange Program Manager, Virtual High School Site Coordinator and Global Competence Program Mentor.
+She serves on the Executive Boards of both the Massachusetts Library System and MassCUE (Massachusetts Computer Using Educators), and holds memberships in ISTE (International Society for Technology in Education) and MSLA (Mass.
+School Library Association).
 She earned National Board Certification as a Library/Media Teacher in 2009 and is also a Certified Journalism Educator.
-In her spare time, she enjoys hiking around the globe, cycling, doing yoga, reading and listening to classical and jazz music.
+In her spare time, she enjoys hiking around the globe, dancing, yoga, reading and listening to classical and jazz music.
+As a 2013/2014 “Teachers for Global Classrooms” Fellow, she traveled to Morocco this past spring

 |Dave Cornelius (US)